Joomla Blog

 The most serious issue we are having is performance wise.
 One of our customers have a shop with some 2k-3k products, and every pageload takes 30sec+

-Liz Lee Thursday, 3 May 2012
+Liz Lee on Thursday, 03 May 2012 03:19

 I am using AceShop on two websites at the moment, and it's working fairly well.
 One of the things I'm running into is that the affiliate function is pretty bare; we just switched over a website from Wordpress to Joomla, and the affiliates who were already signed up are complaining that this affiliate program does not track the traffic they bring to the website.
 I'm searching for an opencart affiliate plugin that is more feature-rich, and I'm hoping that I can integrate it seamlessly with the store we currently have.
 Would anyone like to point me in the right direction for such an extension?

-Ryan Thursday, 3 May 2012
+Guest - Ryan on Thursday, 03 May 2012 05:19

 As an OpenCart developer I highly suspect the issue with Magic Zoom not working was the fault of AceShop.
 In the past AceShop/AyelShop has advertised that it works with all third-party mods which is simply untrue.
 In my experience there is a very high failure rate.

-Max L Monday, 21 May 2012
+Max L on Monday, 21 May 2012 16:57

 We have a number of installs for clients with AceShop and it works beautifully.